jdeath/enphase_local/README.md

 Despite the name, this integration gets both local and cloud data.
 It started out at getting local data, but not all the required data was local.

-Local Data From your envoy: Current import/export power .
-Inverter production data
+Local Data From your envoy: Current production,consumption,import,export power .
+Inverter power production

-Cloud Data: Energy Production,Consumption, Import, Export
+Cloud Data: Energy Production, Consumption, Import, Export, Net

 # Installation
 1. Add this repo into hacs